joolstorrentecalo/gitlab-foss/doc/user/profile/preferences.md

 1. Select **Save changes**.

 You must be the administrator of the GitLab instance to configure GitLab with Sourcegraph.

-### Integrate with the extension marketplace

-> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/151352) in GitLab 17.0 [with flags](../../administration/feature_flags.md) named `web_ide_oauth` and `web_ide_extensions_marketplace`.
-Disabled by default.

-FLAG:
-The availability of this feature is controlled by feature flags.
-For more information, see the history.

-You can use the [extension marketplace](../project/web_ide/index.md#extension-marketplace) to search and manage extensions for the Web IDE.
-For third-party extensions, you must enable the marketplace in user preferences.

-To enable the extension marketplace for the Web IDE:

-1. On the left sidebar, select your avatar.
-1. Select **Preferences**.
-1. Go to the **Integrations** section.
-1. Select the **Enable extension marketplace** checkbox.
-1. In the third-party extension acknowledgement, select **I understand**.
-1. Select **Save changes**.

 <!-- ## Troubleshooting